No booking fees on the app

 How much does it cost for a train from Edinburgh (Waverley) to London?

-The average ticket fare from Edinburgh (Waverley) to London is about €20.71, but prices are dynamic.
-The final cost depends on when you book, when you travel, and ticket flexibility.
-To find the exact cost for your journey, please search with your travel dates.
+The average fare from Edinburgh (Waverley) to London is approximately €54.53, but the final price fluctuates.
+The actual cost depends on your travel dates, how far in advance you book, and your ticket's flexibility.
+To see the current price for your journey, please search with your specific dates.

 Utilise the TrainPal app or website to its fullest potential.
 Our Train Journey Planner is a top-notch online tool for planning your trips.
 Just enter your departure and arrival cities or stations.
 Then, review timetables and schedules, compare prices, consider direct routes, and check for food supplies or other amenities.
 Find the best train route from Edinburgh (Waverley) to London.